hupf/tws18-graphql/02_express.md

 And visit http://localhost:3000/graphql in your web browser, this should display the GraphiQL interface.

-_Hint:_ On the top right of the screen is a "Docs" link, that allows you to browse the schema definition.
+_Hint:_ On the top right of the screen is a "Docs" link which allows you to browse the schema definition.

 _Hint:_ From now on, remember to restart the server when making any changes on the file.